blockchainapis/docs/docs/tutorial/getting-started/how-to-use-the-api.md

 }
 ```

-If you want to have more information, you can follow this tutorial: [Get Supported Exchanges](/docs/tutorial/blockchains/get-supported-exchanges)
+For more information, follow this tutorial: [Get Supported Exchanges](/docs/tutorial/blockchains/get-supported-exchanges)